openlcb/OpenLCB_Single_Thread/examples/AVR-8Servo/README.md

 This sketch has:
 * Each of the eight servos has 3 positions.
 * Each can be set to a position between 0-180 degrees.
-* The end-points of teh servos can be set.
+* The end-points of the servos can be set.

 It demonstrates:
 * CDI
 * memstruct of EEPROM reflecting the CDI structure
-* setting flags to refect whether eveentids are used as consumers, producers, or both, see: const EIDTab eidtab[NUM_EVENT] PROGMEM
+* setting flags to refect whether eveentids are used as consumers, producers, or both, see: *const EIDTab eidtab[NUM_EVENT] PROGMEM*
 * Initialization routine to initialize the EEPROM, see: userInitAll()
 * Eventid processing to set a servo's position, see: pceCallback(unsigned int index)